vijay991/Hospital-managment/README.md

 ## Endpoints

-- `GET /api/psychiatrists`: Returns the details of all the psychiatrists, their count along with IDs and patient details for the specified hospital.
+- `POST /api/psychiatrists`: Returns the details of all the psychiatrists, their count along with IDs and patient details for the specified hospital.

-   - ## Parameters
+   - ## RequestBody

    - `hospitalId`: ID of the hospital (required)